subquery/subql/docs/create/mapping.md

 echo state_getMetadata | websocat 'ws://127.0.0.1:9944' --jsonrpc
 ```

-Then copy and paste the output to a JSON file.
+Next, copy and paste the output to a JSON file.
 In our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty), we have created `api-interface/kitty.json`.

 #### Type definitions
 We assume that the user knows the specific types and RPC support from the chain, and it is defined in the [Manifest](/create/manifest.html).